 With harmful addiction a serious problem among incarcerated individuals, SMART Recovery meetings have been held in prisons since our very beginnings.
-We adapted SMART specifically for correctional facilities with the introduction of our InsideOut program in 2002.
+We adapted SMART specifically for correctional facilities with the introduction of our InsideOut: A SMART Recovery Correctional Program® in 2002.
 The National Institute on Drug Abuse contributed $1 million in grants to this effort.
 Today, meetings based on InsideOut are held in hundreds of correctional facilities worldwide.

 Doug Hanshaw, MS, CAC III, SMART Recovery Court Outreach Committee Member and Regional Coordinator for Colorado, shares his recent experience introducing the InsideOut program.

 In 2016, the Western Colorado Community Corrections needed someone to facilitate two groups a week and to clinically supervise staff aspiring to become certified addictions counselors.
 Since my former clinical work had been in an outpatient setting, helping this facility develop a full-blown residential treatment program was a welcome challenge.
 Plus, I already know this population since many inmates have come through one of our drug courts before being sentenced.

 It helped that we already have several popular face-to-face SMART meetings, including one facilitated by my former boss – a retired chief probation officer.